All Products

 Note

-The following figure shows an example of a user in Shanghai, China, accessing a service in Silicon Valley, USA.
+The following diagram shows an example of a user in Shanghai, China accessing a service in Silicon Valley, USA.

 image

-When you enable GA, a pay-as-you-go GA instance is automatically created in Global Accelerator (GA).
-Be aware that this feature incurs additional fees.
+Enabling Global Accelerator automatically creates a pay-as-you-go GA instance in Global Accelerator (GA), which incurs additional fees.

 Configure SASE identities and users